mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

   body="Send only the critical CSS to the user for a rapid first paint."
 />

-Also, I can adjust the styles of a component based on different states (`variant="primary"` vs `variant="secondary"`) or a global theme.
-If I dynamically change that context, all my components will apply the correct styles. 💅
+I can also easily adjust the styles of my components based on different states (`variant="primary"` vs `variant="secondary"`) or a global theme.
+The component will apply the correct styles automatically when I dynamically change that context. 💅

 <Lesson
   title="Dynamic Styling"